 The Rexicana Ballroom

-All summer, during 1963 and 1964, phones would ring all over the South Shore o Thursday night, firming up rides to the Rex.
-For one night a week, the Rex became the embodiment ( and probably the smell) of teen spirit.
+All summer, during 1963 and 1964, phones would ring all over the South Shore on Thursday night, firming up rides to the Rex.
+For one night a week, the spot ex became the embodiment ( and probably the smell) of teen spirit.
 It was truly a miracle that we made it there and back each week.
 My friends and I were from Norwood and usually rode with some boys from Needham.
-No seat belts, car loaded, as well as the driver.
+No seat belts, car loaded, along with the driver.

 (by Carol Starkey)